Weather at Khao Yai National Park: Where Elephants Carry Umbrellas and Tourists Forget Raincoats

 Hot Season: When Forests Become Saunas (March-May)

 As March arrives, Khao Yai begins its transformation into a verdant steam room.
 Daytime temperatures surge to 90-100°F, though mornings mercifully start around 70-75°F. The real villain is humidity, which creeps upward to 60-75%, creating a heat index that would make Phoenix residents seek shade.
-By April, the atmospheric moisture primes the landscape for what locals call “mango showers”—brief, intense thunderstorms that provide dramatic skies for photographers but little sustained relief from the heat.
+By April, the atmospheric moisture primes the landscape for what locals call “mango showers”—brief, intense thunderstorms that provide dramatic skies for photographers but little sustained relief from the heat, making May an interesting transition month for exploring things to do in Thailand in May.

 Rainfall increases gradually toward May, reaching 2-4 inches monthly as the transition to monsoon season begins.
 These are not the gentle sprinkles of early winter but theatrical afternoon downpours that arrive with Swiss-watch predictability around 2-4 PM.
 The upside?
 Mornings generally remain clear, creating a reliable window for activities before the daily deluge begins.